The Department offers a funding package to every graduate student it admits to the M.A. program.

-- Assistantships: All other students receive an assistantship, which typically includes a stipend of $7,000-$10,000 in their first year and $10,000 in their second year.
+- Assistantships: All other students receive an assistantship, which typically includes a stipend of at least $10,000 each year.
 Assuming that they meet departmental requirements, students admitted with assistantships can expect to receive four semesters of stipend support, and we support many students over the summer.
 (See below for departmental requirements.)
 Support past this time is possible but should not be expected.

 Our initial round of admission and assistantship decisions are made considering all people whose files are complete by February 1: by this date we should have received all application materials.
 Any applicants wishing to be considered for one of our specialized area fellowships or scholarships should apply by this time.
 People applying after February 1 are more likely to go initially onto our admission wait list, although we do admit later applicants as people admitted earlier decide to go elsewhere.
 Like all admitted students, applicants admitted off of our wait list will be offered a funding package.